Reviews You Can Rely On

 Capacity

 There is no best size for every application — no one size fits all.
-So before you buy a bag, think hard about how often you are REALLY going to use it and for what.
-Just going to do a wall or two?
+So before you buy a bag, think hard about how often you are REALLY going to use it and what objectives you have in mind.
+Just planning to do a wall or maybe two?
 Mainly into fast and light ascents?
-Want a bag that also doubles as a crag pack?
-Once you know exactly what you are using your bag for, it is more clear what to buy.
+Want a bag that's versatile enough to double as a crag pack?
+Once you have a better idea of what you're planning to use the bag for, you'll gain clarity on which bag to purchase.

 There are roughly four sizes: